DallanQ/race_for_the_galaxy/Manual.md

 - 7 cost 5: 2 (icon of a biege colored diamond) and 5 (icon of a white circle with black border)
 - 14 cost 6: 12 (icon of a biege colored diamond) and 2 (icon of a white circle with black border)

-### 26 worlds are windfall worlds (icon of a circle with color blue, green, brown and yellow with a white center and a middle ring of color black and red):
+### 26 worlds are windfall worlds (icon of a white circle with a black and red border and a blue, green, brown and yellow halo):

-- 6 Novelty (icon of a blue circle with a white center and a middle ring of color black and red) : 3 (icon of a white circle with black border) and 3 (icon of a white circle with red border)
+- 6 Novelty (icon of a white circle with a black and red border and a blue halo) : 3 (icon of a white circle with black border) and 3 (icon of a white circle with red border)
-- 7 Rare (brown circle with a white center and a middle ring of color black and red) : 5 (icon of a white circle with black border) and 2 (icon of a white circle with red border)
+- 7 Rare (icon of a white circle with a black and red border and a brown halo) : 5 (icon of a white circle with black border) and 2 (icon of a white circle with red border)
-- 7 Genes (green circle with a white center and a middle ring of color black and red) : 2 (icon of a white circle with black border) and 5 (icon of a white circle with red border)
+- 7 Genes (icon of a white circle with a black and red border and a green halo) : 2 (icon of a white circle with black border) and 5 (icon of a white circle with red border)
-- 6 Alien (yellow circle with a white center and a middle ring of color black and red) : 3 (icon of a white circle with black border) and 3 (icon of a white circle with red border)
+- 6 Alien (icon of a yellow circle with a black and red border and a yellow halo) : 3 (icon of a white circle with black border) and 3 (icon of a white circle with red border)

 ### 22 worlds produce a good:

-- 9 Novelty (icon of a blue circle with a border of color black and red) : 8 (icon of a white circle with black border) and 1 (icon of a white circle with red border)
+- 9 Novelty (icon of a blue circle with a black and red border) : 8 (icon of a white circle with black border) and 1 (icon of a white circle with red border)
-- 7 Rare (brown circle with a border of color black and red) : 5 (icon of a white circle with black border) and 2 (icon of a white circle with red border)
+- 7 Rare (icon of a brown circle with a black and red border) : 5 (icon of a white circle with black border) and 2 (icon of a white circle with red border)
-- 4 Genes (green circle with a border of color black and red) : 3 (icon of a white circle with black border) and 1 (icon of a white circle with red border)
+- 4 Genes (icon of a green circle with a black and red border) : 3 (icon of a white circle with black border) and 1 (icon of a white circle with red border)
-- 2 Alien (icon of a yellow circle with a border of color black and red) : 1 (icon of a white circle with black border) and 1 (icon of a white circle with red border)
+- 2 Alien (icon of a yellow circle with a black and red border) : 1 (icon of a white circle with black border) and 1 (icon of a white circle with red border)

 6 (icon of a biege colored diamond) and 2 (icon of a white circle with black border) produce a good at a specific kind of windfall world;

-2 (icon of white circle with black border) produce one at any (icon of a multi colored circle with color blue, brown, green, yellow with a white center and a middle ring of color black and red) world.
+2 (icon of white circle with black border) produce one at any (icon of a white circle with a black and red border and a blue, brown, green, and yellow halo) world.

 ### 34 cards consume one or more goods: